 Are Jasmine Flowers Toxic to Humans and Animals?

 Jasminum has not been reported as toxic for humans, cats, dogs, or horses.

 Popular Jasmine Flower Types, Species, and Cultivars

-There are about 200 species in the Jasminum family.
+There are about 200 species in the Jasminum genus.
 Jasmine varieties commonly grown as ornamentals include:

 - Poet’s or common jasmine (J. officinale): a twining, semi-evergreen vine that grows quickly up to 40 feet long.
 It blooms with fragrant white flowers that attract butterflies and bees.

 - Royal or Spanish jasmine (J. grandiflorum): a deciduous-to-evergreen climbing shrub that grows to 12 feet tall, it’s cultivated for its aromatic essential oils.

 - Pink jasmine (J. polyanthum): a fast-growing, evergreen vine that produces a profusion of pinkish flowers and grows to 25 feet or more.